aws-samples/ops-health-ai/README.md

 ```

 ## Cleanup
-Empty all 3 S3 buckets created by the solution stack, and then run in the project directory the following command:
+Run the following command in the CDK project directory:
 ```shell
 cdk destroy --all
 ```